ummjevel/Generative-AI-for-beginners-dotnet/03-CoreGenerativeAITechniques/06-LocalModelRunners.md

 ## Summary

-Running AI models locally with AI Toolkit for Windows, Docker Model Runner, or Foundry Local offers flexibility, privacy, and cost benefits.
+Running AI models locally with AI Toolkit for Visual Studio Code, Docker Model Runner, or Foundry Local offers flexibility, privacy, and cost benefits.
 The samples in this repository demonstrate how to integrate these local models with your .NET applications using Semantic Kernel and Microsoft Extensions for AI.

 ## Next Steps

-You've learned how to run AI models locally using AI Toolkit for Windows, Docker Model Runner, and Foundry Local.
+You've learned how to run AI models locally using AI Toolkit for Visual Studio Code, Docker Model Runner, and Foundry Local.
 Next, you'll explore how to create AI agents that can perform tasks autonomously.

 👉 [Check out AI Agents](./04-agents.md)